The information below may be suitable for primary and/or secondary pupils according to age, stage and individual needs.

 Additional support is provided by the Special Educational Needs Support Service (SENSS).

-- If SENSS DSCN support is required, email SENSS with the completed good practice checklist to SENSS senss@oxfordshire.gov.uk
+- If additional SENSS DSCN support is required, please email the completed referral form and relevant documentation to senss@oxfordshire.gov.uk

-- A DSCN advisory teacher will arrange a virtual Teams meeting with the SENDCO and class teacher to discuss the referral.
+- Following the referral, a DSCN advisory teacher will arrange a virtual Teams meeting with the referrer to discuss the referral.

 Children’s Integrated Therapies in Oxfordshire include: